 So if you are OK with have just a little bit of a fisheye effect in there you can use the Narrow setting.

-Here’s how it looks compared with the other field of view options (left is Normal, the middle is Medium and right is Narrow).
+Here’s how it looks compared with the other field of view options (left is Normal, the middle is Medium, and the right is Narrow).

 Image credits go to Mitch Bergsma.